How to Use ClickUp: The Ultimate Guide

 When you have a larger workflow built in ClickUp, you can leverage the Gantt View to remap a whole project or deliverable all at once.
 You’ll leverage Dependencies to make this happen.

 Again, this is why Templates are super important.
-If you build you processes and save them as Templates in ClickUp, you can build Dependencies in to your tasks, making it 10x easier to leverage this View.
+If you build your processes and save them as Templates in ClickUp, you can build Dependencies into your tasks, making it 10x easier to leverage this View.

 Here’s how to build it: